-- If students are having difficulties with this routine, review the Empowering Teacher's routines for story grammar, compare and contrast, main idea, and summarizing.
-Also review the concepts for fiction and nonfiction. - If students are not able to read the details on the graph during Student Practice Task, the teacher should read and point to the details while the students look and listen. - Provide a highlighter for the teacher or students to mark the characteristics in the story.
-This could be the character, setting, problem and solution for 'text that entertains' and specific vocabulary or facts for 'text that informs'.
+- If students are not able to read the details on the graph during Student Practice Task, the teacher should read and point to the details while the students look and listen. - Provide a highlighter for the teacher or students to mark the characteristics in the story.
+This could be the character, setting, problem and solution for 'text that entertains' and specific vocabulary or facts for 'text that informs.'